eric-dk/EncryptionCompat/README.md

 ## References

-Credit to Yakiv Mospan for an excellent [series of articles](https://proandroiddev.com/secure-data-in-android-encryption-7eda33e68f58) on encryption using Android Keystore.
-Note that it is currently incomplete as of early 2018.
-Thanks also to Nikolay Elenkov a [great post](https://nelenkov.blogspot.com/2012/04/using-password-based-encryption-on.html) on password-based encryption on Android.
+Credit to Yakiv Mospan for an excellent [series of articles](https://proandroiddev.com/secure-data-in-android-encryption-7eda33e68f58) on encryption using the keystore.
+Credit to Nikolay Elenkov for a [great post](https://nelenkov.blogspot.com/2012/04/using-password-based-encryption-on.html) on Android password-based encryption.

 ## License